 But unfortunately, they revoked your status automatically after 3 years of failing to file the Form 990N, even though you never officially applied.

-Then to make things worse, the IRS requires you to file the 26 page Form 1023 to get reinstated, even though you never had to file that application form in the first place (because your gross income is under $5,000/year).
+Then to make things worse, the IRS requires you to file an IRS form to get reinstated, even though you never had to file any application form in the first place (because your gross income is under $5,000/year).

 Here’s my flowchart of the process to get tax exempt status reinstated.

-Fortunately, the IRS is considering a Form 1023EZ which is only 2-3 pages and a lot simpler to fill out than the longer 26-page Form 1023.
-They hope to have the Form 1023EZ ready by the summer of 2014.
+Fortunately, the IRS created Form 1023EZ which is only 3 pages and a lot simpler to fill out than the longer 26-page Form 1023.